 The members of the Church gathered for conference this year and participated in sustaining President Brigham Young as prophet, seer, and revelator.
 The name of the Church patriarch was first presented for sustaining in 1843 and the name of the presiding bishop was first presented for sustaining in 1847.

-► You'll also like: Everything You Need to Know About Solemn Assemblies
+► You may also like: Everything You Need to Know About Solemn Assemblies

 First time an auditing report was given: October 1908

-This was the first conference at which an auditing committee made a report to the congregation that all financial matter in the Church were acceptably conducted.
+This was the first conference at which an auditing committee made a report to the congregation that all financial matters in the Church were acceptably conducted.

 First conference in the 20th century where revelations were canonized: April 1976